Flex Online Opening Term & Curriculum

 You will begin your coursework in Opening Term with the Structure of Global Industries (BADM 5500, 3.0 credits).
 This three-week course is rigorous and fast-paced.
 It will introduce you to the highly integrated and global view of business which will set the tone for the entire MBA program experience.
 Your faculty will seek to spark your curiosity and create questions in your mind that can be answered throughout the rest of the curriculum.
 Following the completion of Opening Term, you will begin the fall semester.

-Mark the dates below on your calendar, but please note the schedule may change prior to the start.
-Use this information as a general guide.
-Your schedule will be provided in mid-July.
+Use this information regarding your Opening Term, residencies, electives, and exams as a general guide.
+We encourage you to read through the entire page and mark the dates below on your calendar.
+But, please note the schedule may change prior to the start.
+Your first semester schedule will be provided in mid-July.

 Opening Term and In-person Residency #1